Also born on this day, go figure

 hey, want to come to dinner? no? this is so weird

-the only robot i want in my life but can’t have is a chrome plated smokers robot
+The only robot i want in my life but can’t have is a chrome plated smokers robot

 cw: mens rights nonsense